 February 21, 2016

-Niger plans to hold long-delayed local elections on December 13, 2020.
+Niger held long-delayed local elections on December 13, 2020.
 These elections were supposed to take place in May 2016, but have been postponed multiple times.
-Next, the country will hold presidential and legislative elections on December 27, with the presidential runoff on February 21, 2021.
+Subsequently, the country held presidential and legislative elections on December 27, with the presidential runoff on February 21, 2021.

 Niger transitioned away from one-party rule in 1991, but elections have never resulted in a transfer of power, and three coups have subsequently taken place.
 Firstly, the 1996 coup resulted in the ouster of Mahamane Ousmane, Niger’s first democratically-elected president.
 Secondly, the 1999 coup resulted in the death of the colonel who ousted him and seized the presidency.
 Thirdly, 2010 coup removed Mamadou Tandja, who was elected in 1999 and tried to run for an unconstitutional third term in 2009.
 The coup was seemingly popular with Nigeriens (ironic because Tanja himself had participated in Niger’s 1974 coup).
 Subsequently, the coup leader, General Salou Djibo, held power for a bit over a year, until April 2011.
 Finally, Mahamadou Issoufou, leader of the then-opposition Party for Democracy and Socialism (PNDS), became president.

 The country’s 2016 presidential election saw Issoufou re-elected for a second term, defeating former parliament speaker Hama Amadou in a runoff, which the opposition boycotted due to arrests of opposition figures and allegations of fraud.
 Amadou, who had been a member of Tanja’s National Movement for the Development of Society (MNSD-Nassara) but broke away and founded the pan-African Nigerien Democratic Movement for an African Federation (MODEN/FA-Lumana), was jailed during the campaign.
 Moreover, some of his supporters and other critics of Issoufou faced arrest.

 Meanwhile, PNDS and its allies won 118 out of the 171 seats in the unicameral National Assembly, while four opposition parties split the remaining 53 seats.
 Amadou’s MODEN/FA-Lumana won 25, while Tanja’s MNSD-Nassara won 20.
 Ousmane’s Democratic and Social Convention-Rahama won six seats, and the remaining two went to former prime minister Amadou Cissé’s Union pour la Démocratie et la République-Tabbat.